 the required fee (these vary according to the type of premises and quantity)

 Please note, you'll need insurance to cover the storage of explosives.

 You must also have a separate licence for every premises where you wish to store explosives or show fireworks for sale.

 The approval of a licence to store or sell fireworks isn't automatic, and will depend on the approval of the inspector who carries out site visits.
 Any licence will be granted subject to the limits of the net explosive content (NEC) mentioned on the licence.
 The licence may also contain additional conditions.

 Licences only apply to the person and premises mentioned on the licence.
 If you want to change any details you must contact the council and apply for a variation or transfer of your licence as appropriate.

 Licence to sell fireworks all year

 You can only sell fireworks during the following periods:

-On the day of Diwali and the 3 days immediately before it
+on the day of Diwali and the three days immediately before it